francisjervis/venture-capital-research/vc-firms.md

 ### <summary>Abstract</summary>

 > Venture capitalist (VC) reputation is a valuable trait, which yields important competitive benefits.
 Yet a generally accepted measure is lacking.
 To address this need, we investigate the relation of alternative VC reputation measures to especially successful venture investments, namely IPOs and post-IPO long-run firm performance.
-Post-IPO firm performance is measured by three well known standards: industry-adjusted operating performance, market- to-book ratio, and long-run listing survival.
+Post-IPO firm performance is measured by three well known standards: industry-adjusted operating performance, market-to-book ratio, and long-run listing survival.
 We find that a VC’s market share of VC-backed IPOs has the strongest and most consistent positive association with these post-IPO long-run performance metrics and with the frequency with which a VC’s portfolio firms subsequently successfully go public.
 We also explore the relation between VC reputation and private equity networks, IPO demand, post-IPO VC involvement and corporate governance.
 We find that more reputable VCs excel on all these dimensions, which helps explain why firms backed by more reputable VCs have greater IPO success and better post-IPO performance.
 </details>

 ---